nicedreams/rsyncsnap/README.md

 Uses rsync to create incremental snapshots with hard links to a destination directory.

+- Can create and store backup snapshots on local machine or remote server using ssh.
 - Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
 - A soft link will be updated to most current backup within backup directory.
 - The use of .includes file is for adding single or multiple sources to backup.
 You can use any name for the file and extension.
 Just something easy to keep track of.